Textualize/textual/docs/guide/reactivity.md

     ```{.textual path="docs/examples/guide/reactivity/refresh03.py" press="P,a,u,l"}
     ```

-While the end-result is quite similar, this code works quite differently from previous example.
+While the end-result is identical to `refresh02.py`, this code works quite differently.
-The main difference between a simple refresh and a recompose is that a recompose will create an entirely new set of child widgets.
+The main difference is that recomposing creates an entirely new set of child widgets rather than updating existing widgets.
-So when the `who` attribute changes, the `Name` widget will replace it's `Label` with a new instance (with updated content).
+So when the `who` attribute changes, the `Name` widget will replace it's `Label` with a new instance (containing updated content).

 !!! warning